SEHS@Dayton Tuition, Billing and Financial Aid FAQ

 An academic year is the year for which financial aid is used to fund your education.
 Generally, this is the 12-month period that begins on July 1 of one year and ends on June 30 of the following year.

-What criteria is used to determine eligibility for federal student aid?
+What criteria are used to determine eligibility for federal student aid?

 The Direct Unsubsidized Loan is not based on income.
 In order to apply for federal student aid, you must:

-Be registered with Selective Service, if you are male (must register between the ages of 18 and 25)
+- Be registered with Selective Service, if you are male (you must register between the ages of 18 and 25)

-Not currently be in default on previous student loans borrowed through FSA
+- Not currently be in default on previous federal student loans

 What is the aggregate loan limit?